cykbennie/prescience-r/README.md

 Description of this prediction method and its computation details can be found in the paper:
 [Chen, Le-Yu and Lee, Sokbae (2018), "Best Subset Binary Prediction"](https://doi.org/10.1016/j.jeconom.2018.05.001).

-The Matlab implementation of PRESCIENCE can be found at https://github.com/LeyuChen/Best-Subset-Binary-Prediction.

 ## Requirements

 The `prescience` package requires the following three R packages: